Exercises – Short Day#

 Question b#

-Determine the solution sets to the following equations
+Find the solution set to the following equations

 3. \(M(f)=\mathrm e^{-t}\).